-When travelling by ferry to Kos passengers reach the island of Hippocrates on whose oath the doctors still swear today!
+When traveling by ferry to Kos, passengers reach the island of Hippocrates on whose oath the doctors still swear today!

 20.000 people live on the island.
 Most of them make a living with agricultural work, livestock farming, fishery and tourism.
 Due to its beaches and sunny weather, Kos has become a tourist center.
 As a result, ferry routes Kos are very well developed.
 The island can be approached from Piraeus, Rafina and the Cyclades, the islands in the northern and eastern Aegean Sea, Kavala, Crete, Rhodes and other islands of the Dodecanese Group.